 We have all experienced it: you click on a Google search result and are taken to a website with a barrage of graphics and messages.
 The page you are viewing is so completely cluttered with information that you are not sure where to look or click.
 Here is a great example:

-At FirstPage, our team of web designers are focused on building high-performing websites.
+At FirstPage, our website design and development team is focused on building high-performing websites.
 That means we need to understand exactly what a user needs to see as soon as the website loads.
 Using clean website design, we entice the user and steer him or her towards the profitable areas of the website.

 Entice your users early!

 Thanks to eye-tracking software and companies that do user testing, we now have great analytics to understand what a user prioritizes.
 In a recent study by NN Group, it was demonstrated that users tend to focus on the first “two full screens” of a website.
 For example, on our own website, tests would indicate that 74% of our users have most likely clicked on a button or link within the top 2160 pixels of our website.

 With this knowledge, it is tempting to place as many links and headlines in the top 2160 pixels as possible, but less is definitely more!
 Having eye catching images and clear headlines will drive your user to the profitable areas of your website.

 Keep your navigation at the top and well organized